JulianKemmerer/PipelineC/docs/pypeline_guide.md

 | `stream_auto_pipeline_t.stream_out` | `stream_t(out_type)` | `func`'s result, after AUTO_PIPELINE retiming and the output FIFO |
 | `stream_auto_pipeline_t.stream_in.ready` | `uint1_t` | high while the pipeline can accept a new `stream_in` (tracks in-flight count against the FIFO depth) |

-The FIFO depth is `max(2, 1 + AUTO_PIPELINE latency + 1)` — input reg + discovered core
+The FIFO depth is `max(2, 1 + AUTO_PIPELINE latency + 1)` — input register,
-stages + output reg, i.e. every word that can be in flight at once, so downstream stalls can never overflow the FIFO and full 1-word/cycle throughput is sustained.
-On the bootstrap pass (and in plain native sim / `--comb` builds, where `.latency` stays
-0) the depth floors at 2 — which in those contexts is exact, since the effective pipeline latency really is just the two boundary registers; on a real build the pin-and-confirm loop re-elaborates with the discovered latency (see [Automatic (HLS-like) Implementation](#automatic-hls-like-implementation)), and a non-`--comb` `pypelinec --sim` run's native simulation imports the design with the same latency installed — so the FIFO is sized identically and the AUTO_PIPELINE call site is emulated at the same depth.
+discovered core stages, and output register — so it can hold every word in flight and sustain one word per cycle while the consumer is ready.
+Before an automatic latency is known, the depth floors at two.
+Re-elaboration with the implemented `.latency` resizes the FIFO to the real pipeline depth.

 `in_type`/`out_type` are inferred from `func`'s own annotations via `hw_arg_types`/
 `hw_return_type`, the same way